 Beware of human resources.
 Many larger workplaces encourage, and potentially require, employees to report misconduct to an H.R. representative.
-At Sibley Dolman and Dolman Law Group, we encourage workers to follow the rules in the workplace, but also caution that H.R. departments do not necessarily have any individual worker’s best interests at heart.
+At Dolman Law Group Accident Injury Lawyers, PA, we encourage workers to follow the rules in the workplace but also caution that H.R. departments do not necessarily have any individual worker's best interests at heart.
 As often as not, in our experience, H.R. departments act in the interest of the business first, not the individual employee.
-Which brings us to our final piece of advice:
+This brings us to our final piece of advice:

 Employment Lawyers for All Florida Workers

-Workers harmed by wrongful conduct on the job, whether it relates to wages, discrimination, whistleblowing, or merely something that “just doesn’t feel right,” deserve the best legal advice available.
-The employment lawyers at Sibley Dolman and Dolman Law Group have the skills, resources, and experience to provide that advice.
+Workers harmed by wrongful conduct on the job, whether it relates to wages, discrimination, whistleblowing, or merely something that “just doesn't feel right,” deserve the best legal advice available.
+The employment lawyers at Dolman Law Group Accident Injury Lawyers, PA have the skills, resources, and experience to provide that advice.
 No matter how big and powerful your employer is, no matter how complicated your work situation feels, our team is ready to help by providing sophisticated, diligent, and empathetic guidance.

 Do not wait to schedule a free, strictly confidential, no-obligation consultation with one of our employment lawyers.
-The sooner you meet with the Sibley Dolman and Dolman Law Group teams, the better your chances of protecting your rights and obtaining the compensation you deserve.
+The sooner you meet with the Dolman Law Group Accident Injury Lawyers, PA teams, the better your chances of protecting your rights and obtaining the compensation you deserve.
 With offices on both Florida coasts, our team is always available.
 You can contact us online or reach us by phone at 833-552-7274 (833-55-CRASH).